The Tradition And The Culture Of Idumuje-Ugboko

 Disregarding the type of burial to be undertaken, certain customs remain constant.
 One very important custom is the wake.
-An important group that play a pivotal role at this stage is the Umuada – the Ebo women, whether married or single.
-For a widow, the Umuada are the permanent fixtures that keep the widow company throughout the night, and often, for the duration of the burial and the traditional rites that will follow.
+An important group that play a pivotal role at this stage is the Umuada – the Ebo women – whether married or single.
+For a widow, the Umuada are the permanent fixtures that keep the widow company throughout the night, and often, for the duration of the burial and the traditional rites that follow.

 Upon committing the deceased to mother earth and the grave covered, the entertainment of extended families, friends and well-wishers will usually follow.
 Specifically, the entertainment of the Ebo or what is traditionally called Ine Ebo is an important element of the post-interment rites.
 This is when the family of the deceased provide food and drinks for the Ebo.
 The extravagance or the thriftiness of the occasion is dictated by the financial strength of the bereaved family.

-One element of the burial rite that was so pronounced before the coming of the missionaries but has been in steady decline in both appeal and practice, especially in the 20th century is a second burial.
+One element of the burial rite that was so pronounced before the coming of the missionaries but has been in steady decline in both appeal and practice, is a second burial.
 Pre-Christian period, a second burial particularly for the old or persons of high standing in the society was not only mandatory, it was always elaborate, colourful and accompanied by frenzied fanfare and merriment.
 Typically, this involves exhuming a corpse after four or five months and reinterring it deep inside the ground, but this time inside the house of the deceased.
-For example, a description of what happens during a second burial and what awaits a pre-convert like Onwadiebo when his father Chief Ogwu, the Iyase of Idumuje-Ugboko dies was vividly captured by Frances Hensley.
+For example, a description of what happens during a second burial and what awaited a pre-convert like Onwadiebo when his father Chief Ogwu, the Iyase of Idumuje-Ugboko dies was vividly captured by Frances Hensley.
 She writes:

 … You will be glad to know that I have Odega [Paul Odega Monye] in my train.
 He waited to come because they are beginning the second burial for Nwabuoke and it is very difficult for him being in the same house.